Air Fryer Triple Berry Cobbler–who doesn’t love a great and easy cobbler you can make in the air fryer!

 The ordinary ingredients in a cobbler are sugar, flour, butter, and berries.
 Today, we used a combination of blackberries, blueberries, and strawberries.

 If you do not have all three types of berries, you can easily change them out for any combination of berries.
-Make sure that the total amount of berries equals the recipe ingredients for a perfect cobbler.
+Ensure that the total amount of berries equals the recipe ingredients for a perfect cobbler.

-Even in the dead of winter, the fresh berries give an amazing flavor and a burst of freshness to your mouth, truly amazing for such a simple dessert.
+Even in winter, the fresh berries give a fantastic flavor and a burst of freshness to your mouth, truly remarkable for such a simple dessert.

 Ingredients Needed To Make An Air Fryer Triple Berry Cobbler